wp-plugins/listly/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-List posts (listicles) generate traffic, but are tedious to author visually-appealing lists.
-Social lists to rank, embed, evolve & share
+List posts (listicles) generate traffic, but are tedious to author with visual appeal.
+Social lists to rank, evolve, embed & share

 == Description ==

 Integrate numbered lists on Wordpress & beyond.
 Listly lets your audience actively contribute to your blog posts, while you retain control.
 No list is ever complete.
-With Listly your audience helps keep your content current, while connecting with those who share a common passion.
+With Listly your audience helps keep your content socially current.
+Communities form around shared interests, needs & expertise.

-**Get more from your numbered list posts with Listly.**
+**Get more from your numbered list posts with Listly**

 Nobody questions if list posts work, we just believe there's a better way.
 We think social lists win.
-A collaborative list platform for lists will always outperform static HTML lists because your content can evolve over time and become distributed across the web.
+A collaborative list platform for lists will always outperform static HTML lists because your content can evolve over time & become distributed across the web as people reuse and embed your lists.

 **Benefits of Authoring / Moderating / Administering List Posts with/via Listly:**